-3 Applications, the Finder, and the Toolbox managers all reside in one protected memory space.
-This ensures backward compatibility with older applications.
+3 Applications, the Finder, and the Toolbox managers

 Before Mac OS 8, everything was in one memory space.
 Mac OS 8 applications can move a task, such as a computation for rendering a graphics image, into its own protected memory space.